survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 The current solution doesn't allow us to cache CSS.
 In some cases, we might suffer from a **Flash of Unstyled Content** (FOUC).
 FOUC happens because the browser will take a while to load JavaScript and the styles would be applied only then.
 Separating CSS to a file of its own avoids the problem by letting the browser to manage it separately.

 Webpack provides a means to generate a separate CSS bundles using [ExtractTextPlugin](https://www.npmjs.com/package/extract-text-webpack-plugin).
+It is able to aggregate multiple CSS files into one.
+For this reason it comes with a loader that handles the extraction process.
+The plugin then picks up the result aggregated by the loader and emits a separate file.

-It comes with overhead during the compilation phase, and it won't work with Hot Module Replacement (HMR) by design.
+Due to this process, ExtractTextPlugin comes with overhead during the compilation phase.
+It won't work with Hot Module Replacement (HMR) by design.
 Given we are using it only for production, that won't be a problem.

 T> This same technique can be used with other assets, like templates, too.